We like her for a short while, but Blanchett’s Bernadette is no people person.

 Blanchett nails the role of Bernadette, as she’s able to morph into the character’s behavior without being so melodramatic.
 Crudup adds a sweet spot as her husband.
 And Nelson has proven herself to be a natural actress-honest and consistent.

-The movie is a bit cynical and stressful at times once we get to the so-called missing person mystery in the third act.
+But the movie ends up being cynical and stressful once we get to the so-called missing person mystery in the third act.
 I was left a bit confused on my overall opinions.
-But I’ve realized it’s comical when we see Bernadette go through the motions by ordering a massive prescription of drugs, it’s nice when we see the family develop their struggling relationship, and it’s honest when we see the outcome of it all.
+I do acknowledge that it’s comical when we see Bernadette go through the motions by ordering a massive prescription of drugs, and it’s nice when we see the family develop their struggling relationship.
+But I felt there could have been more or less out of them.

-This is no Linklater masterpiece, at the level of “Dazed and Confused” or “Boyhood,” but on its own terms, it works.
+This is no Linklater masterpiece, at the level of “Dazed and Confused” or “Boyhood.”